 What is Peel and Stick Wallpaper?

 Well, I am glad you asked.
-Basically it is wallpaper just like the old wallpaper we know but peelable wallpaper comes with self-adhesive backing.
+Basically, it is wallpaper just like the old wallpaper we know but peelable wallpaper comes with self-adhesive backing.
 It is just like a sticker where you peel off the paper on the back but sticky wallpaper is a backing that is forgiving.

 This wallpaper can be removed to reposition, moved to another wall, or even moved to another home.
 It is great for anyone who is living in a rental, college dorm, or anywhere.

-So now that you know what peel and stick wallpaper is let's talk about how to figure the amount of wallpaper you will need.
+So now that you know what peel and stick wallpaper is let's talk about how to figure out the amount of wallpaper you will need.

 How Much Wallpaper to Purchase?

-I have an easy trick to figuring how much wallpaper you will need to do your job.
+I have an easy trick to figuring out how much wallpaper you will need to do your job.
 I simply go to Home Depots wallpaper calculator and input my information.